 After escaping bad guys on his home planet who wanted to use Sonic’s power of speed. our blue hero was sent by a wise owl to Earth with a bag of magic rings that can open gateways to other worlds.
 Hiding out near the town of Green Hills, he spies on sheriff Tom (Marsden) and his wife (Tika Sumpter) and imagines being part of their lives.

-When he accidentally creates enough blue energy to knock out power across a few states, the Pentagon recruits scientist Dr Robotnik (Carrey) to find Sonic, and Sonic in turn reveals himself to Tom, needing his help to retrieve the rings he needs to escape.
+When he accidentally creates enough blue energy to knock out power across a few states, the Pentagon recruits eccentric scientist Dr Robotnik (Carrey) to find Sonic, and Sonic in turn reveals himself to Tom, needing his help to retrieve the rings he needs to escape.

 While he doesn’t have the adorable charm of Ryan Reynolds’ Pikachu, Sonic the hedgehog is nonetheless enjoyable thanks to the improved animation and also the voice casting of an amusing Schwarz.
-He’ll appeal to little kids, who will also laugh at the mad Robotnik while parents will no doubt raise an eyebrow at Carrey delivering the bonkers schtick he was famous for back in the nineties in movies like The Mask and Ace Ventura.
+He’ll appeal to little kids, who will also laugh at the mad Robotnik while parents will no doubt raise an eyebrow at Carrey delivering a tamer version of the bonkers schtick he was famous for back in the nineties in movies like The Mask and Ace Ventura.

 The plot itself will be familiar to anyone who’s ever been to the cinema before – think ET meets Mac And Me crossed with Short Circuit and the more recent Home – and there are some scenes that will be familiar to older kids, too (when Sonic is superfast, everything slows down just like Quicksilver in the newer X-Men movies.